An In-Depth Guide to Financing Options for Community College

 Myth #2: You can only apply for scholarships as a high school senior.

 The Truth: Many scholarships have strict requirements in terms of the type of student they will reward.
-Even if you aren’t a perfect match, however, you should still consider submitting an application.
-Sometimes the agencies or foundations that award scholarships are flexible – if they don’t find the perfect candidate, they may loosen the criteria enough to let someone else in.
+Even if you aren’t a perfect match, however, you should still submit an application.
+Sometimes the agencies or foundations that award scholarships are flexible–if they don’t find the perfect candidate, they may loosen the criteria enough to let someone else in.

 Myth #4: Applying for scholarships is a long, drawn-out process.

-The Truth: Filling out a scholarship application is like filling out a job application – you have to fill in a lot of blanks.
-While most scholarships require you to provide certain pieces of information, the application process itself varies greatly from one scholarship to another.
+The Truth: Filling out a scholarship application is like filling out a job application–you have to fill in a lot of blanks.
+While most scholarships require you to provide certain pieces of information, the application process itself varies from one scholarship to another.
 For example, some scholarship applications require you to write a long essay while others call for nothing more than a 5-minute video.

 Myth #5: Scholarships are only for low-income students.